 Practicing meditation in the long term can lead to physical changes in the brain that can help alter your perception of pain.
 The people who meditate often can experience a lowered sensitivity to pain.
 Meditation can be a great way of dealing with chronic pain as well.

-One of the major points of meditation is to learn to how let your mind direct itself rather than consciously directing it.
-This non-attachment is meant to give you a better understanding of yourself and a better connection to what is going on in your mind and in your body.
+One of the major points of meditation is to learn how to let your mind direct itself rather than consciously directing it.
+This non-attachment gives you a better understanding of yourself and a better connection to what is going on in your mind and in your body.

 Meditation can help you learn to put aside neurotic or unhealthy emotions related to certain situations.
 Once these negative feelings can be put aside, you may be able to focus on the situation at hand and how you really feel about it rather than having it colored by information that is emotionally triggered rather than logically triggered.

 As mentioned above, meditation can help you put aside negative emotions that can taint your response to an emotional situation.
 It can also help you control your emotions overall.
 With the help of meditation, if you want to be more positive, you may be able to put aside negativity and bring the positivity to the top.
-If you want to be more caring, you may be able to focus on the caring expressions you would like to be making and put aside the less caring attitudes that you no longer need.
+If you want to be more caring, you may be able to focus on the caring expressions you would like to be making.
+And cast aside the less caring attitudes that you no longer need.

 You can still benefit from your brain’s emotional processing even when you are not actively meditating.
 According to a study done but Frontiers in Human Neuroscience, the brain region with the amygdala responds to emotional stimuli.
-This response can be changed by meditation.
+This response is changeable by meditation.
 This occurs even when you are not in active meditation.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.